ralphenrique/pomodoroad/goals.md

 succeeding features (to be done later)
-1. can add custom stops
+1. can add custom stops - done
-2. can travel on boat
+2. can travel on boat - done
 3. add music spotify/apple music
 4. ui improvements and stuff
 5. ...and more